ucla-data-archive/ucla-dataverse/sphinx-guides/source/policy/tos.rst

 * All information was collected with an explicit statement concerning the public nature of the data, such as information collected for certain governmental regulatory purposes
 * For federal records (data created by a U.S. federal government agency or under a federal contract) only, all identified or identifiable subjects are deceased and no federal statute explicitly restricts the release of the data
 * You give permission and any required licenses to DSC to make the Content available for archiving, preservation and access, within Data-PASS including, without restriction, permission:
-* To re-disseminate copies of the User Submissions in a variety of distribution formats according to the standard terms of use of UNC Dataverse
+* To re-disseminate copies of the User Submissions in a variety of distribution formats according to the standard terms of use of UCLA Dataverse
-* To promote and advertise the User Submissions in any publicity (in any form) for Data-PASS and the UNC Dataverse
+* To promote and advertise the User Submissions in any publicity (in any form) for Data-PASS and the UCLA Dataverse
 * To describe, catalog, validate and document the User Submissions
 * To store, translate, copy or re-format the User Submissions in any way to ensure their future preservation and accessibility, improve usability and/or protect respondent confidentiality
 * To incorporate metadata (cataloging information) or documentation in the User Submission into public access catalogues